gvwilson/thirdbit/fiction/maddy-roo/index.md

 *Thump!*
 *Thud!*
 The third shot hit them.
-The net was made of the rough brown twine people used in their gardens.
-It wrapped around them,
+The net wrapped around them,
 cutting through the fur on Maddy's cheek.
 The weights on its fringes clattered against Dockety's back.

-The windmill rotor stuttered and whined as the string tangled around it and suddenly they were falling, they were *falling*, they were going to crash and all she could think was that she hoped her father's sketchbook would survive so her mother would know that they'd found him or almost.
+The windmill rotor stuttered and whined as the string tangled around it and suddenly they were falling, they were *falling*, they were going to crash and all Maddy could think was that she hoped her father's sketchbook would survive so her mother would know that they'd found him or almost.

 The rotor stuttered to life again.
 *Whirr… whirr…*
-She smelled burned string and hot metal.
+She smelled burnt string and hot metal.
 Dockety spiralled down,
 spinning faster and faster as the rotor struggled to tear itself free.

-At the last possible moment the bot cut the rotor and jerked backward to land on its feet on the roof of the mayor's house.
+At the last possible moment the bot cut the rotor and jerked backward to land feet-first on the roof of the mayor's house.
 They slid and tumbled.
 Dockety caught the gutter with one manipulator just enough to slow them a little.
 They crashed onto the cobbles,